kevingorski/kevingorski.com_source/contents/projects-&-portfolio.md

 * This was one of the most sophisticated and complete JavaScript-based UIs I've worked on.
 A lot of theory-based opinions were tested and proven one way or the other.

-## Personnel Scheduling & Optimization Web Application

-This web application helps law clerks optimize the schedules of their personnel, where each employee and location has their own list of possible event types.
-The goals were to minimize each employee's travel during the day and suggest the best combination of person, time and location, optionally accepting user input for each variable.
-The system had to be aware of real-world travel data, so we used Google Maps for both calculating driving distances and times and generating a daily agenda for each user with driving directions.

-### My Role

-I primarily worked with the Google Maps and calendaring implementations, but I also provided feedback on the design of the optimization algorithm during the project and applied changes to the system as the requirements changed.

-### Technologies

-* ASP.NET WebForms
-* jQuery FullCalendar, customized for additional functionality
-* Google Maps
-* NHibernate & Fluent NHibernate
-* Autofac
-* CruiseControl.NET

-### My Favorite Parts

-* Working with a team that was deep into the theory behind what they were building and often had challenging discussions about the implementation that constantly improved it.
-* Time and location are easy things to talk about, but complex to deal with in code and in a UI, so the investigation phase was intense and rewarding.

 ## Can You Read It Now?

 [Can You Read It Now](http://canyoureaditnow.com/) (or CYRIN) is a two-part project: an [open-source jQuery plug-in](https://github.com/kevingorski/CanYouReadItNow) for generating a numeric analysis of the visual readability of text and [a bookmarklet](http://canyoureaditnow.com/) to demonstrate it in action and help drive specific style changes.
 I wrote it to help me learn about typography, readability, and bookmarklets.